joepounddev/User-Interface-I/README.md

 ## Content

-A sample web site for a fictional company named Sweet Eats Bakery.
+A sample web site for a fictitious company named Sweet Eats Bakery.

 ### URL